 In mid-September 1864 at Andersonville, Adams reported that he was "getting very weak," and nearly two weeks later, he was so incapacitated that he couldn't walk.
 As Sherman's army marched through Georgia, the Rebels transferred Andersonville prisoners to other camps throughout the South.
 On Oct.
 8, Adams was sent to Florence, S.C., where initially he did well.
 But he soon was overcome by disease, which crippled or killed thousands of Union prisoners of war at Andersonville, Florence and elsewhere.

-At the Connecticut Historical Society in Hartford this morning, I had the privilege of reading Henry's diary.
+At the Connecticut Historical Society in Hartford, I had the privilege of reading Henry's diary.
 Nearly 151 years since Adams penciled in his final words, most of the entries remain legible.
 Opposite the title page of the journal, someone -- probably Henry himself -- recorded the battles in which the 16th Connecticut participated.
 But the most compelling, and haunting, entry in the fragile diary are the 10 words written in someone else's hand on Oct.
 20, 1864.

 Here are selections from Henry Adams' 1864 pocket diary:

 "Fort Wessels captured.
 Heavy fireing in the morning between fort Gray and Reb batteries.
 Tuscany & Gunboat Bombshell sank.
 The Rebs charged on the works but were repulsed.

 April 19, 1864

 "Heavy fireing in the morning.
 The Rebel ram came down and sank the gunboat Smithfield.
 Pleasant.

 "Taken prisoner in the morning.
 Lines out on the Washington Road all night."